 Now you should see an Untitled Project:

-At this point you can Save your project by either clicking the Project modified, save now? link or clicking the Active Project link and selecting Save from the menu.
+At this point you can Save your project by either clicking the Beam modified, save now? link or clicking the Active Beam link and selecting Save from the menu.

 We hope this tutorial helps you design steel and wood beams faster.
 As always, let us know if you have any suggestions or requests.